MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-pci-dss-guidance.md

 #### Microsoft Defender for Cloud

-Microsoft Defender for Cloud with Endpoint Protection (enabled through server plans) provides a security posture management solution with advanced threat protection capabilities.
+Microsoft Defender for Cloud with Endpoint Protection (enabled through the [Defender for Servers plan](/azure/defender-for-cloud/plan-defender-for-servers-select-plan)) provides a security posture management solution with advanced threat protection capabilities.
 It provides you with tools to assess the security status of your infrastructure, protect workloads, raise security alerts, and follow specific recommendations to remediate attacks and address future threats.
 It performs all these services at high speed in the cloud with no deployment overhead through autoprovisioning and protection with Azure services.
 Learn more at [Microsoft Defender for Cloud](https://azure.microsoft.com/products/defender-for-cloud/).

 ### Requirement 6: Develop and maintain secure systems and software